Remember Me/I Am a Cider Drinker: 7" Vinyl (RTRADS302)

-I Am a Cider Drinker
+"I Am a Cider Drinker"

-"I am a Cider Drinker" is a cover version of Paloma Blanca, a song written by Dutch musician George Baker, first recorded and released by his band, the George Baker Selection.
+"I Am a Cider Drinker" is a cover version of "Paloma Blanca", a song written by Dutch musician George Baker, first recorded and released by his band, the George Baker Selection.
 The song was a hit throughout Western Europe, reaching No. 1 in Austria, Finland, Flanders, Germany, the Netherlands, Sweden and Switzerland, and it also topped the charts in New Zealand and South Africa.
 The version of the song created by The Wurzels in 1976, which peaked at number three in the UK Singles Chart, contains a number of references to rural West Country life, referring to scrumpy, rabbit stew, combine harvesters and evenings at the local pub.
-A remastered version was produced in 2007, with an accompanying video.

-I Am a Cider Drinker has been further covered by the London ska band Bad Manners for their album Stupidity, as well as by the Scottish pirate metal band Alestorm as a bonus track in their album Back Through Time.

-A further parody of the song was created by the Rhodesian band Mike Westcott and Leprechaun with the name "I am a Shumba Drinker".
-Shumba referring to the Shona word for Lion, meaning Lion Lager, a well known South African produced beer.